rachelgrau/toDoApp/README.md

 <b>DECISIONS I MADE ALONG THE WAY:</b>
 - Hacky fix for data persistence: I'm storing the user's to-dos in NSUserDefaults.
 This is hacky and not ideal (NSUserDefaults meant to store state, not things like objects).
 Should use a backend database or Core Data.
 - Design: since it's a to-do app, I figure users will be using it to feel organized.
 So, I focused on making the design look very clean, minimalistic, and organized.
 I use blue as the action color (associated with stability, trust, cleanliness) and shades of gray everywhere else.
+- Design: at first I had the first screen as a to-do list with an add button at the top.
+The add button took you to a new screen where you'd fill out the title of the to-do, a description, and whether it was high priority (very similar to how the ToDoItemViewController turned out).
+However, I had a couple friends try the app and found that they just wanted to be able to add to-dos really quickly.
+So, I changed the design to have a textfield up top on the very first screen that allows users to add to-dos really quickly (and then edit them if they want to add description/priority).
 - I designed all the (very simple) graphics: check mark, priority icon, app icon.
 - Some important features I decided to include: marking to-dos as complete or incomplete, setting priority, reordering to-dos.
 - I originally implemented something that made the high priority to-dos automatically go to top of their section, but then I realized it doesn’t make sense when you can ALSO reorder the cells.
 For example, we automatically push a high priority to-do to the top, but then the user reorders it to the bottom, and next time they mark another to-do as high priority where does it go?